apoorvalal/CATEs/README.md

 Caller package to implement multiple CATE estimators.

-Fork of [CATEs](https://github.com/MCKnaus/CATEs): implementation of all estimators that are applied in the Empirical Monte Carlo Study of [Knaus](https://mcknaus.github.io/), [Lechner](https://www.michael-lechner.eu/) and
+Fork and extension of [CATEs](https://github.com/MCKnaus/CATEs): implementation of all estimators that are applied in the Empirical Monte Carlo Study of [Knaus](https://mcknaus.github.io/), [Lechner](https://www.michael-lechner.eu/) and